 What is a LEED AP?

-A LEED AP has passed both the GA and AP portions of the LEED exam.
+A LEED AP has passed both the Green Associate and AP portions of the LEED exam.
 They are designated as proven to have expertise in the field.

 What is LEED: Testing

-The LEED exam comprises of two portions including: The GA and the AP.
+The LEED exam comprises two portions including: The Green Associate and the AP.
 A candidate can elect to take both exams together or separated.

 What is LEED?
 Become LEED accredited